qzq92/LinkedinScraper/README.md

 This is a simple app developed as part of learning LLM development experience, where one could simply input in the frontend web app on a person of interest and retireve a likely Linkedin page with a short summary and three interesting facts included.

 **Disclaimer**: Accuracy and quickness of results are not guaranteed as this is just a simple exploratory development project.
-Do expect some

 ## Sample frontend

 Using Barrack Obama as example